BillyDM/awesome-audio-dsp/sections/PLUGIN_DEVELOPMENT_FRAMEWORKS.md

 Here are some resources that can make your life easier:

+## The CLAP wrapper

+A new trend in the audio plugin development world is to just write your plugin against the raw [CLAP] plugin API with a compatible GUI library (perhaps using [CHOC] or [baseview] for cross-platform windowing), and then let the [clap-wrapper] library automatically generate VST3, AU, and standalone versions of your plugin for you.
+For a great example of this setup in action, see the [Spectrum](https://github.com/tadmn/spectrum) plugin.

+Or another option is to simply target CLAP only. :)

+* [Clack](https://github.com/prokopyl/clack) - A Rust crate offering low-level, safe Rust wrappers for the [CLAP] plugin API.
+Any of the baseview-compatible GUI libraries listed in the Plugin-Compatible GUI Libraries section below can be used.

 ## Windowing

 * [CHOC] (C++) - A random grab-bag of header-only, dependency-free, liberally-licensed C++ classes.
 It is very handy if you want to use or create a custom GUI library in C++, and it even includes support for [WebView](https://github.com/Tracktion/choc/blob/main/gui/choc_WebView.h).
 * [baseview] (Rust) - A low-level windowing system geared towards making audio plugin UIs.

-## The CLAP wrapper

-A new trend in the audio plugin development world is to just write your plugin against the raw [CLAP] plugin API with whatever GUI library (perhaps using [CHOC] or [baseview] for cross-platform windowing), and then let the [clap-wrapper] library automatically generate VST3, AU, and standalone versions of your plugin for you.
-For a great example of this setup in action, see the [Spectrum](https://github.com/tadmn/spectrum) plugin.

 ## Plugin-Compatible GUI Libraries